atsushieno/kmmk/README.md

 ### Play MML

-The recorded MML can be compiled as a MIDI sequence and then sent to the target MIDI output device, just like MIDI player does.
+The recorded MML can be compiled as a MIDI sequence and then sent to the target MIDI output device, just like MIDI players do.

+### MIDI 2.0 support (kind of)

+Since ktmidi supports MIDI 2.0, we leverage the feature in this application.
+It does not really connect bidirectionally, but sends MIDI-CI Set New Protocol message to the recipient, so unless the recipient refuses to connect unless any further testing (e.g. using MIDI-CI Test New Protocol messages), it would optimisitically work.
+There is no known host applications that support MIDI 2.0 devices anyways.

+Unless you check "MIDI 2.0" option, it will send MIDI 1.0 messages.

 ### Combination of all above